Here is the corrected content with the specified changes:

 The cost of laser treatment for under-eye bags generally ranges from €800 to €2500 for the entire protocol.

 This range may seem wide, but it reflects the reality of practice: each patient presents a unique situation, and the final price depends on the laser technique used, the extent of the bags to be treated, and the number of sessions required.
 Some offices offer introductory rates for a first session, but beware: the total price of the complete treatment is the real indicator to consider.
-During your initial consultation, the practitioner will provide a personalized quote that corresponds precisely to your situation.
+During your initial consultation, the oculoplastic surgeon will provide a personalized quote that corresponds precisely to your situation.

 What Is Included in the Cost